Novadip is transforming the lives of patients using its unique tissue regeneration technology platform.

 2010 Patent WO2010/139792 is granted for a “multi-dimensional biomaterial” and its production method.
 (Inventors: D. Dufrane & C. Delloye).

-2011 The selection of the adipose stem cells as the best candidate for bone reconstruction is published in Biomaterials Journal.
+2011 The selection of adipose stem cells as the best candidate for bone reconstruction is published in Biomaterials Journal.

-2012 New clinical cases with NVD-001 for lumbar spine and degenerative disc disease indications also demonstrate positive safety and efficacy outcomes.
+2012 New clinical cases with for lumbar spine and degenerative disc disease indications also demonstrate positive safety and efficacy outcomes.

 2013 Preclinical results are published in Biomaterials, a leading international journal covering the science and clinical application of biomaterials.